MarcinMoskala/ActivityStarter/README.md

 # Example

-This is Activity with starter made in standard way: (it is just shortg.
+This is Activity with starter made in standard way: (it is just short.
 See [full example](https://github.com/MarcinMoskala/ActivityStarter/wiki/Activity-equivalent-example).)

 ```java
 public class MainActivity extends BaseActivity {